PayButton/paybutton/docs/about.md

 ## Summary

 PayButton makes it easy to accept Bitcoin Cash by adding a donation or buy button to your website.
-PayButton requires that you have setup a wallet already so you can begin receiving money.
+PayButton requires that you have set up a wallet already so you can begin receiving money.
 If you don't have one, [there are plenty to choose from](https://www.bitcoincash.org/wallets.html).

 ## Basic Usage